Abdominal Wall Hernias

 • Femoral hernia: just below the crease of your groin in the middle of your upper thigh

-• Incisional hernia: in a place where your abdominal wall had been cut for surgery (this may happen many years after the surgery)
+• Incisional hernia: in a place where your abdominal wall has been cut for surgery (this may happen even many years after the surgery)

 These places are all weak spots in your abdominal wall.
 An opening can develop on its own or when you strain.

 A strangulated hernia is when your intestine is trapped so tightly that its blood supply is cut off.
-The part of the intestine that isn't getting enough blood can burst and die and, if not treated, can kill you.
+The part of the intestine that isn't getting enough blood can burst and die.
+A strangulated hernia is a medical emergency and needs to be treated right away.

 A "sports hernia" isn't really a hernia.
-It's a torn muscle in your lower belly that can cause pain in the same place as a real hernia.
+It's a torn muscle in your lower belly that can cause pain in the same place as an actual hernia.

 What are the symptoms of an abdominal wall hernia?